oscal-compass/compliance-trestle-demos/ssp_author_demo/test_system/cp/cp-2.md

+---
+sort-id: cp-02
+x-trestle-sections:
+  guidance: Control Guidance
+---

-# cp-2 - Contingency Planning Contingency Plan
+# cp-2 - \[Contingency Planning\] Contingency Plan

-## Control Description
+## Control Statement

 - \[a.\] Develop a contingency plan for the system that: